brown-ccv/CaveWriting-Parser/README.md

 ### Vector3

-The original xml contains 3 values inside parenthesis, Unity needs to specify the x, y , and z properties.
+The original xml contains 3 values inside parenthesis, Unity needs to specify the x, y, and z properties.

 This change is made to `Placement.Position`.
-Note that their other other Vector3's in the program but [further changes](#xml-attributes-vs-elements) are needed.
+Note that there are other Vector3's in the program but [further changes](#xml-attributes-vs-elements) are needed.

 ```xml
    <!-- Original -->